 Helps protect heart health

-Research suggests that MCTs can help prevent the development of metabolic syndrome, a group of illnesses that includes obesity, dyslipidemia, hypertension, and impaired fasting glucose.
+Research suggests that MCTs may help prevent the development of metabolic syndrome, a group of illnesses that includes obesity, dyslipidemia, hypertension, and impaired fasting glucose.

 Generally, MCTs appear to be helpful in the prevention of heart disease and death by reducing the likelihood of obesity.